kayaking on devils lake

 Types of Kayaks

-These are perfect for those who have limited storage space.
+• Inflatable Kayaks are perfect for those with limited storage space.
 They are generally stable and suitable for calm waters but lack the durability of hard-shell kayaks.

 Getting Started: Basic Techniques

-You’ll need to paddle more on one side than the other to steer.
+• Steering and Turning: To steer, you’ll need to paddle more on one side than the other.
 To make sharp turns, use sweeping motions with your paddle on the side opposite the direction you want to turn.

 Safety First